Kas-tle/java2bedrock.sh/README.md

 ./converter.sh MyResourcePack.zip default
 ```

-**NOTICE:** Due to [MCPE-152191](https://bugs.mojang.com/browse/MCPE-152191), a [resource pack](https://bugs.mojang.com/secure/attachment/473588/473588_BlockGeoFi.mcpack) with a min engine version before 1.18 must be applied above the resource pack containing the block models in order for them to render properly.
+**NOTICE:** Due to [MCPE-152191](https://bugs.mojang.com/browse/MCPE-152191), a [resource pack](https://bugs.mojang.com/secure/attachment/473588/473588_BlockGeoFi.mcpack) with a a marketplace uuid that has been whitlisted to use the old block rendering engine must be applied above the resource pack containing the block models in order for them to render properly.

 ## About
 The script has been updated to handle parent models and 2D items.
 It will generate a single sprite sheet for all textures used in 3D models, and copy over textures for 2D items individually.